MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/10-perform-analytics-power-bi.md

 In this lab, you'll create the **Sales Exploration** report.

-In this lab you learn how to:
+In this lab, you learn how to:

-- Create animated scatter charts
+- Create animated scatter charts.
-- Use a visual to forecast values
+- Use a visual to forecast values.

 **This lab should take approximately 30 minutes.**